Never Say Die (memoir): Full Book Summary

 Then, with the help of the guerrilla soldiers, they go up north to get communications with an American submarine to come and take them to Australia where they could be safe and then rejoin the fighting.

 Also, before escaping from a camp in Manila, Hawkins is held in a camp in Corregidor where the conditions are horrible and people lose all sense of discipline and do horrible things.
 People are dying left and right and they are all falling of disease.
 Then they are taken and sent to a camp in Manila., along with people in other camps.

 Before being sent to the Corregidor, Hawkins and other soldiers had to march from their points of surrender to the camp.
 This march was nicknamed the March of Death because of how many died of disease, exhaustion.
 And those who could not continue were killed.
 The march to Manila (after a trip by sea) was less brutal, but still took lives.
 (In the camp in Manila, only the strong were sent to Manila to work.
 This helped soldiers improve conditions by secretly eating the food they harvested).
 Also the conditions were better because this was the lenient Major Maeda who was running the place, not strict lieutenant Hozumi.

 Eventually evacuated to Australia by an American submarine, Hawkins later was involved in planning for the invasions of Iwo Jima and Okinawa.
 He stayed in the USMC after World War II and eventually retired as a full colonel.

 Hawkins also talks about his fiancee, Rhea Ritter, who later becomes his wife.
 They met at the beginning of Hawkins' senior year at the Military Academy in September 1938.
 Their wedding took place at the Naval Academy Chapel.

+This book was recently republished under Barbara B. Baker with the express purpose of being used in Challenger School curriculum.

+Chapter Summary

+All information and page numbers from:

+Hawkins, Col. Jack.
+Never Say Die.
+1961.
+4th ed., Sandy, Utah, The Learning Crew, 2014.

+Chapter 1

+US 4th Marines defending beaches of “The Rock”, or Corregidor (Island in Manila Bay used as a fortress).
+Jack Hawkins, lieutenant of the Second Battalion (infantry battalion in the US Marine Corps) at the time, was assigned to command reinforced platoon of machine gunners covering a long strip of rocky beach.

+As long as they held the island, Japanese troops couldn't enter the bay and use facilities in Manila.

+General Homma, enemy commander of Japan whose troops were in the Philippines, wanted to seize the weak Corregidor as soon as possible.
+So, he massed artillery in southern Bataan (province three miles across Corregidor) and furiously bombarded US troops.
+He also used aerial attacks, but those were insignificant compared to the bombardment.

+Although Corregidor was well-fortified with artillery, the guns were pointing towards the South China Sea, meaning the island couldn't defend against those coming from within Manila Bay.